History of religion in Malta

 This article details the history of religion in Malta.
 The Republic of Malta is a Southern European country consisting of an archipelago situated in the centre of the Mediterranean, 80 km south of Sicily, 284 km east of Tunisia and 333 km north of Libya, with Gibraltar 1,755 km to the west and Alexandria 1,508 km to the east.
 Malta covers just over 316 km2 in land area, making it one of the world's smallest states.
 It is also one of the most densely populated countries worldwide.
 Catholicism is the official religion in Malta as declared by the Maltese constitution.

 Prehistory and the classical era

-Starting from around 3600 BC, Malta passed through a "temple period" which saw the construction of structures tied with religious beliefs such as the Ggantia temple Gozo (the "Ggantia phase" between 3600 and 3200 BC), the Hypogeum (the "Saflieni phase" between 3300 and 3000 BC) and the Tarxien temples, Hagar Qim and Mnajdra (the "Tarxien phase" between 3150 and 2500 BC).
+Starting from around 3600 BC, Malta passed through a "temple period" which saw the construction of structures tied with religious beliefs such as the Ġgantija temple on Gozo (the "Ġgantija phase" between 3600 and 3200 BC), the Hypogeum (the "Saflieni phase" between 3300 and 3000 BC) and the Tarxien Temples, Ħaġar Qim and Mnajdra (the "Tarxien phase" between 3150 and 2500 BC).
 Fertility rites were probably the religious practices at these sites.